Frequently Asked Questions (FAQ)

 What should I bring to my appointment?

-You will be asked to fill out medical history forms.
-To assist you at the time of your appointment, you may want to bring a list of medications, plus any previous surgery information.
-If you wish, you can click here to download the Patient Intake Form, you may complete the form at home and bring them to your appointment.
+You will be asked to fill out medical history forms, including a list of medications and any previous surgery information.
+To expedite the check-in process, please complete our Patient Intake Form and bring it to your appointment.

 Additional information needed: